Codecademy/docs/content/rust/concepts/slices/slices.md

 - **start_index:** Denotes the starting point.
 - **end_index:** Represents one past the last element of the slice.

-> **Note:** This syntax is applicable to diverse data structures, enabling the creation of slices from different collections.
+> **Note:** This syntax is applicable to many forms of data, enabling the creation of slices from different collections.

 ## Example